WSYB: History

 For many years, WSYB broadcast with a 5,000 watt omnidirectional signal with one tower from local sunrise to local sunset.
 At night, WSYB utilized two towers with 1,000 watts and a pattern that was aimed mainly northeast of the transmitter site.
 While the daytime signal provides ample coverage for Rutland County, the nighttime signal missed most of the county south and west of the transmitter site.
 On the other hand, with the night time signal aimed to the northeast, there had been reception reports from listeners in the Canadian Maritimes, England, and even Finland.
 In recent years, WSYB gave up its second tower and now broadcasts at a reduced power at night, but added an FM translator for listeners who prefer FM.

 Some of the owners for WSYB over the years have included Vermont Radio Inc, All Communications Inc., H & D Media, Excalibur Media, and Clear Channel Communications.
 WSYB, its FM sister WZRT, and several other Clear Channel properties were swapped out to Pamal Broadcasting in exchange for WRNX in Northampton, Massachusetts.
 This swap gave Pamal ownership of five out the six commercial radio signals in the local Rutland area.

 In the 1960s, 1970s and 1980s, WSYB featured an adult contemporary music format along with news, talk and sports.
 It was an affiliate of the NBC Radio Network.
 As music listening increasingly moved to the FM dial, WSYB added more talk programming.
 By the 1990s, it had made the transition to a talk radio station.
-On February 16, 2022, the station switched from talk to sports radio as "Fox Sports 1380."
+On February 16, 2022, the station switched from talk to sports radio as "Fox Sports 1380", carrying the Fox Sports Radio lineup.
+WSYB returned to a music format on October 2, 2023, when it became a classic hits station as "100.1 WSYB".